 In addition, Cory Environmental, who are the operators of Hempsted Landfill Site, will continue to deploy effective deterrents to prevent gulls from using this site as a food source.

-Working in partnership with the County Council, The Environment Agency and Cory Environmental, we will continue with the existing programme as the most effective means for us to control the breeding population.
-The gradual reduction in the number of nests we are encountering would suggest that we are deterring the gulls from the roofs that we are treating.
+Working in partnership with the county council, the Environment Agency and Cory Environmental, we'll continue with the existing programme as the most effective means for us to control the breeding population.
+The gradual reduction in the number of nests we're encountering would suggest that we are deterring the gulls from the roofs that we're treating.